mbcdev/Web2Pdf/README.md

 # Web2Pdf
-A Windows command-line utility to save websites as PDF.
+A Windows command-line utility to save websites as a PDF file.

 ## Description
-The utility renders a given website by using the [Chromium Embedded Framework][CEF] (CEF) and prints the web content to a PDF file.
+This utility renders a given website by using the [Chromium Embedded Framework][CEF] (CEF) and prints the web content to a PDF file.
 Optionally, a timestamp prefix can be added to the output file name which e.g. makes it easier to store multiple versions of a website.

 **Why not using Microsoft Edge/WebView2?**